 You will need to apply for an Interim Teaching Certificate through the Michigan Department of Education.

 We recommend you pay for your Interim Teaching Certificate application once you have received a job offer and we have verified your employment with your school.

-You must submit the “I Got a Job” form located in your Intern Portal as soon as you accept an offer to teach.
+It’s easy!
+After you have completed the program requirements, you will need to apply and receive a job offer.
+As soon as your receive your offer for employment, it is extremely important to submit the “I Got a Job” form in your Intern Portal under the “Internship” tab.
 Once submitted, we will verify your employment and send you an email with instructions to apply for your Interim Teaching Certificate through the Michigan Online Educator Certification System (MOECS).

 An Interim Teaching Certificate is only issued to candidates pursuing certification through an alternative route provider, such as Michigan Teachers.
 It is valid for up to five years, cannot be renewed, and does not transfer to other states.
 A Standard Teaching Certificate (previously called a Provisional Certificate) is issued to teachers upon successful completion of the program.
 It is valid for five years, may transfer to some states, and can be renewed indefinitely.